Wedding Day Timeline: Wedding Party Group Transport Solutions and Schedule

 For ideal guest transportation management, follow these essential steps:

-- Survpickup pop-up pipickuppot during the same time of day as your wedding to assess traffic patterns and accessibility.
+- Survpickup pop-up during the same time of day as your wedding to assess traffic patterns and accessibility.

 - Measure the distance from the main entrance to where the shuttle will park, ensuring it’s reasonable for guests of all mobility levels.